-My return to family research, along with the launch of this blog this year, has prompted a few family members and friends to ask questions about my process and how I began tracing my family tree.
-The process is not difficult and thanks to new technology and the Internet, my journey so far has been filled with lots of new information and a few unexpected surprises too!
-But, regardless of the method — using a computer to manage family research, or maintaining paper files of family data organized and stored in cabinets or binders — the basic steps with getting started are the same.
-So below are steps anyone can use to get started with their family research.
+My return to family research with the launch of this blog in 2011, prompted a few family members and friends to ask questions about my research process.
+The number one question they all wanted to know was — how did I get started with my family research!
+Getting started is not as difficult as you think.
+Thanks to new technology and the digitization of so many records which are now available online, getting started with your family research could not be easier.
+So regardless of your method (using a computer to manage family research, or maintaining paper files of family data organized and stored in cabinets or binders) the basic steps with getting started are the same.
+Below are five steps anyone can use to get started with their family research.

 Record everything you already know about yourself and your family on a Family Group Sheet and Pedigree Chart.

 A Family Group Sheet allows you to list all of your family members and pertinent details about them.
 I recommend that you complete a Family Group Sheet for “everyone” during your research process.
 I’ve provided a link to a Family Group Sheet I use below.
 Download it and make as many copies as you need for your research.